-Vaccinations against COVID-19 are not currently mandatory, apart from in certain sectors (eg care homes) However, the question remains as to whether employers will be able to make vaccination a condition of staff working or in the case of workforces that have been working from home, returning to the office.
+Vaccinations against COVID-19 are not currently mandatory.
+However, the question remains as to whether employers will be able to make vaccination a condition of staff working or in the case of workforces that have been working from home, returning to the office.

 This blog will outline what employers should consider when approaching the matter and the reasonable steps they could potentially take to protect staff.